jakegreenhalgh/Static_and_Dynamic_Testing/part_1_docs/testing_task_1.md

-def cards_total(self, cards):
-  total #needs to state the value of the variable 'total' for card in cards:
+def cards_total(self, cards): #incorrect indentation total #needs to state the value of the variable 'total' for card in cards:
     total += card.value
-    return "You have a total of" + total #need to convert the total to a str before concatenation
+    return "You have a total of" + total #need to convert the total to a str before concatenation, missing space at end, return indented within loop

 ```